 Background Check Information

-All prospective candidate for ILTexas Educator Preparation Program must complete a Preliminary Criminal History Evaluation (PCHE).
+All prospective candidates for ILTexas Educator Preparation Program may complete a Preliminary Criminal History Evaluation (PCHE).
 The PCHE is an evaluation of eligibility for a Texas educator certificate based on your self-reported criminal history.
-TEA staff may perform this service for anon-refundable fee of $50.00.
-If you are convicted of an offense during your internship, you may become ineligible for issuance of a certification upon completion of the program.
+TEA staff may perform this service for a non-refundable fee of $50.00.
+If you are convicted of an offense during your internship, you may become ineligible for the issuance of certification upon completion of the program.

 How To File A Complaint?

-The International Leadership of Texas Educator Preparation Program will work diligently to meet the needs of its Interns even when a complaint is filed.
-In the event a concern arises, interns are encouraged to discuss issues and complaints through informal conferences with staff members involved.
-Any intern wishing to file a formal grievance should follow the below protocol.
-If a decision is made at one level that does not meet the satisfaction of the intern, they have the right to appeal and move to the next level.
-A more detailed Intern Grievance Procedure is located in the Intern Handbook.
+The International Leadership of Texas Educator Preparation Program (ILTexas EPP) will work diligently to meet the needs of its Candidates even when a complaint is filed.
+In the event a concern arises, Candidates are encouraged to discuss issues and complaints through informal conferences with staff members involved.
+Any Candidate wishing to file a formal grievance should follow the below protocol.
+If a decision is made at one level that does not meet the satisfaction of the Candidate, they have the right to appeal and move to the next level.
+A more detailed Candidate Grievance Procedure is located in the Candidate Handbook.

 Level 1: Program Manager